 Multiple domain hosting is useful for freelance developers and website designers.
-Read on to find out what pitfalls to avoid with multiple domain hosting and which hosts we think have the best approach to it.
+Read on to find out what pitfalls to avoid with multiple domain hosting and which hosts we think to have the best approach to it.

 Multiple domain hosting accounts are like limited reseller accounts that provide tools for adding domains and setting up disk and bandwidth quotas.
 Such plans can cost little more than single-site plans.
 The critical issue will be the resource limitations that the plans offer.
+These are our choices for multiple domain web hosts with the least limitations:

 How Did We Pick the Best Hosts for Multiple Domain Hosting?